faranalytics/data_science_project/INTRODUCTION.md

 You can [publish](https://packaging.python.org/en/latest/tutorials/packaging-projects/) your package like you would publish an ordinary Python package.

 ## Install
-If you install your package from PyPI you can import your results from the results sub-package.
+If you install your package from PyPI, you can import your results from the results sub-package.

 ### Install your package from PyPI.
 ```bash